-As the system operator, National Grid Electricity Transmission (NGET) is required to make offers to parties seeking connection to the national electricity transmission system (NETS).
-The Connection and Use of System Code (CUSC) sets out the standard commercial terms between NGET and users of the NETS.
+As the system operator, National Grid Electricity System Operator (NGESO) is required to make offers to parties seeking connection to the national electricity transmission system (NETS).
+The Connection and Use of System Code (CUSC) sets out the standard commercial terms between the NGESO and users of the NETS.
 Users enter into a connection agreement in the form set out in the CUSC which, amongst other things, sets out any works required to deliver the connection.

-Once a generator has entered into a contractual agreement with NGET (in its role as the System Operator), it may be required to provide a pre-commissioning User Commitment.
+Once a generator has entered into a contractual agreement with NGESO, it may be required to provide a pre-commissioning User Commitment.
 This is a term for the financial liabilities placed on users that trigger investment in the transmission network.

 When a network user applies to connect to NETS or to increase its existing capacity, Transmission Owners undertake the required reinforcement works to the electricity network to accommodate its needs.
 However, the user may decide to cancel its project or reduce its capacity.

 Where the associated works have already begun and the capacity cannot be reused, this can result in unnecessary costs for wider network users and ultimately for consumers.
 User commitment places liabilities on users in order to financially secure the cost of investment works and protect network users.